 Our Updated Tutorial on How to Set a Start Page in Your Browser & More

 This tip was updated on 9/12/2020.
-It includes how to add a home page to the latest and current versions of Chrome, Firefox, and the new Microsoft Edge (Chromium-based Edge).
-Internet Explorer has not changed.
+It includes how to add a home page to the latest and current versions of Chrome, Firefox, and the Microsoft Edge.

 We’ve also included a link at the end of this article to our tutorial on pinning pages in Firefox, Chrome, and Microsoft Edge.
 Pinning pages is another terrific way to keep the pages you use most often at your fingertips.